junhuanchen/mpfshell-lite/English.md

 The lite version of this mpfshell is an aggressive development version.
 The stable version is available at [mpfshell](https://github.com/wendlers/mpfshell).

+Features:

+1. Compact, full-featured MicroPython management tools, such as: put\get\cat\rm\execfile and so on.

+2. Fixed the problem of massive use of Windows, such as path, garbled code, etc., but some problems are still being solved in succession.

+3. Green single file under Windows, out of the box, or using Python for cross-platform operation.

 ## System requirements

 - Python 3.5.4 +